Learned to sail with Sea Explorer Ship #114, SES Discovery, Bellingham, WA at age 13 aboard a Penguin.

 We are buying our own boat and will live aboard and work somewhere for a year or so, then 3-9 months off to cruise to the next job location.
 Perhaps participate in the shorthanded/cruising class for something like a Vic-Maui or Transpac, or what have you wherever we are at the time.

-Hong Kong (from Bellingham, WA)
+The American SW Desert (from Bellingham, WA)